validatedpatterns/docs/industrial-edge/troubleshooting.md

 It is also possible that multiple pipelines were running at the same time and were making conflicting changes.
 We recommend running one pipeline at a time.

 #### Symptom: Pipelines application perpetually "progressing" and not showing green/healthy.
-May show "degraded".
+May show "degraded"

 **Cause:** Most likely the application is missing the images that are built by the seed pipeline.

 **Resolution:** Run `make seed` from the root of your forked repo directory, which will build the images and deploy them to both test and production.

-#### Symptom: There is a "spinny" next to one of the resources in the app that never resolves.
+#### Symptom: There is a "spinny" next to one of the resources in the app that never resolves

 **Cause:** Check for a PersistentVolumeClaim that is not in use.